cs1666-krabs/cs1666_organization/teams/krabs_team_description.md

 ## Midterm Goals

-* General
 * Save and load game state
 * Player movement
-* Procedural Generation
-	* Procedural Function to generate caves
-	* Procedural Function to generate surface
-* Networking
+* Display basic finite, static map
 * Server that can support at least one client
-	* Synchronization between server and client(s)
+* Communication between server and client(s)

 ## Final Goals

 * General (20%)
-	* 5%: User interface
+	* 10%: Players can mine blocks into inventory
-	* 5%: Simple inventory
+	* 10%: UI that displays inventory
-	* 5%: Mining
-	* 5%: 60 FPS
+		* Display only, no interaction
-* Procedural (30%)
+* Procedural Generation (30%)
-	* 10%: At least 2 distinct biomes
 	* 10%: Infinite world (downward)
+	* 10%: Cave generation
+		* Players should almost always be able to see a cave on screen
+		* Perlin/Simplex noise, maybe Perlin worms
+	* 5%: At least 2 distinct biomes
+		* Changes ore generation and structure frequency
-	* 10%: Ore generation
+	* 5%: Ore generation
+		* Clumps of rare, unique blocks
 * Networking (30%)
-	* 10%: Only sync changes, not entire state
+	* 10%: Synchronizes game state
-	* 15%: Can sync at least 4 clients
+	* 15%: Can sync at least 2 clients
-	* 5%: Single-change sync occurs in less than 1 frame
+	* 5%: Efficient state synchronization

 ## Stretch Goals

-* Unique underground structures
+* At least 1 type of generated underground structure
-* Server browser
+	* Buildings, mineshafts, trees, etc
+* Support at least 4 players in multiplayer